Frontstretch’s Truck Series content is presented by American Trucks

-In a Nutshell:* After a month off and an hour-long rain delay, Johnny Sauter took the checkered flag 5.032 seconds ahead of Ron Hornaday, Jr. to win the O’Reilly Auto Parts 250 Sunday afternoon at Kansas Speedway.
+In a Nutshell: After a month off and an hour-long rain delay, Johnny Sauter took the checkered flag 5.032 seconds ahead of Ron Hornaday Jr. to win the O’Reilly Auto Parts 250 Sunday afternoon at Kansas Speedway.
 Sauter started third and remained inside the top 10 all afternoon on the way to his second career Truck Series victory, captured the day after his 32nd birthday.
-Todd Bodine, Brian Ickler, and Johnny Benson rounded out the top 5.
+Todd Bodine, Brian Ickler and Johnny Benson rounded out the top five.

-*1. How did Johnny Sauter and Ron Hornaday, Jr. not wreck?*
+1. How did Sauter and Hornaday Jr. not wreck?

 Following a red flag for severe thunderstorms that stopped this race for a little over an hour, the field finally took the green again on lap 120.
-After restarting fourth, Johnny Sauter wasted little time taking his No. 13 to the front.
-Further back, Ron Hornaday, Jr. restarted 12th after extensive work pulling sheet metal away from his left-rear tire, but found himself in second within eight laps of taking the green flag.
+After restarting fourth, Sauter wasted little time taking his No. 13 to the front.
+Further back, Hornaday Jr. restarted 12th after extensive work pulling sheetmetal away from his left-rear tire, but found himself in second within eight laps of taking the green flag.

 “I bet it looked pretty cool on TV.
 I couldn’t help but sit there and think as I was trying to save it… that darn Hornaday got me again within a month’s time,” Sauter said after the checkered flag flew.
 “But it all worked out.
 That was good for the fans.”

 Hornaday echoed Sauter’s sentiments during his post-race press conference, saying, “You can’t tell me that Kansas didn’t like that one.
 I’m just glad we both didn’t wreck.”

 The veteran moves put on by both drivers will likely make an extended stay in the Truck Series highlight reels for the remainder of the season.